gecko0307/dagon/README.md

 The engine is still under development and lacks many important features.
 It is currently not recommended to use Dagon in production due to API instability.
 Follow the development on [Trello](https://trello.com/b/4sDgRjZI/dagon-development-board) to see the priority tasks.

-Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run.
-Turing-based NVIDIA cards are recommended.
+Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run (at least Turing-based NVIDIA cards are recommended).
 The engine is only desktop, support for mobile and web platforms is not planned.

 If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make a one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!